clclab/clc-labs/lab-1-bioaccoustics-with-praat/lab-1.md

 You'll notice this sound wave consists of a constantly repeating pattern.
 Each repetition of this pattern constitutes one vibration.
 The number of vibrations per second is called the *frequency* of the sound.
 To find out the frequency of \file{sine.wav}, we'll use a different representation of the sound, called a *Spectrum*.

-Apart from sounds, Praat objects can also represent other information, such as the results of various sound-analyses.
+Apart from sounds, Praat objects can also represent other information, such as the results of various sound analyses.

 \begin{itemize}
-\action In the Praat objects window, create a Spectrum object: click the ``Spectrum -'' under ``Analyze'', and click ``To Spectrum...''.
+\action In the Praat objects window, create a Spectrum object: click ``Spectrum -'' under ``Analyze'', and click ``To Spectrum...''.
 Accept the default settings.
-\action Select the Spectrum object if it isn't already and visualize it by clicking the ``View \& Edit'' button.
+\action Select the Spectrum object if it isn't already and visualise it by clicking the ``View \& Edit'' button.
 \ask Find the x-coordinate of the peak in the spectrum as precisely as possible.
 You'll probably need to zoom in a bit to do this accurately (tip: select the area around the peak you want to study and select ``Zoom to selection'' from the View menu at the top of the window, or press Ctrl-n).
 What is the frequency of the sound?
 \end{itemize}